slowernews/wisdom-tldr/chapters/introduction.md

 ## On happiness

 <!--
-- worthless friends. these friendships increase your happyness -- codie sanchez
-- if they are not in front of you, leave them behind. transactional friendships decrease your happiness.
+- If they are not in front of you, leave them behind.
+Transactional friendships decrease your happiness.
+> *"Worthless friends.
+These friendships increase your happyness."  -- Codie Sanchez*

+- Men give up happyness for their family.
+Women give up family for their happyness.
+- You are happy because you are surrounded by people you trust and love.
+You are healthy because you are in control of your impulses and habits.
+You are wealthy because you started investing long-term decades ago.
+You are relaxed because you are in control of your time.
+- You don’t hear much from happy people, because once you are living the life you want, you keep a low profile, you keep your life private.
 -->

 > *"Happiness is when what you think, what you say, and what you do are in harmony."